-The computer industry is slowly but certainly moving away from Hard Disk Drives (HDDs) to Solid State Drives (SSDs).
-It is highly likely that the next generation of the two leading gaming consoles (PlayStation and Xbox) will also feature SSDs as the storage component in the replacement of traditional HDDs.
+The computer industry is gradually transitioning from Hard Disk Drives (HDDs) to Solid State Drives (SSDs).
+This shift is expected to extend to the next generation of popular gaming consoles like PlayStation and Xbox, where SSDs are likely to replace traditional HDDs as the storage component.

 When it comes to physical specifications, SSDs and HDDs are quite similar.
 However, these two components handle data distinctly.
 Although each device comes with its list of advantages and disadvantages, an SSD always comes top because of its convenient and fast data processing functionality.